winterfreddy/dino-dash/README.md

 ### Timing issues when starting the game

-The challenge here was to try to serve a delay between the moment the user clicks on the 'start' button on the sidebar and when the actaul game logic runs.
+The challenge here was to try to serve a delay between the moment the user clicks on the 'start' button on the sidebar and when the actual game logic runs.
 Immediately starting the game was my original intention but after many trials, it came to my realization that there should be a delay to prepare the user for the game.
 To remedy this, I considered doing sleep functions to create a delay but that didn't help.
 I've used to have code that would routinely repeat the code every certain amount of time (utilized for sprite animation) and looked for a similar functionaltiy to add delay.
 I found setTimeout and throughly tested to ensure that it would stimulate a delay as shown in the redacted code snippet below from [game.js](https://github.com/winterfreddy/dino-dash/blob/master/src/game.js).

 ``` javascript
 function startGame() {